Bromus tectorum: Seeds

+Taxonomy

+The scientific name Bromus tectorum was given to the species by Carl Linnaeus in Species Plantarum, which was published in 1753.
+According to Plants of the World Online, it has 57 synonyms, including four that were reclassifications into another genus.
+It has no accepted varieties.

 Habitat

-Bromus tectorum grows in many different climates.
+B. tectorum grows in many different climates.
 It is found primarily in the 150–560 mm precipitation zone.
-It will grow in almost any type of soil, including B and C horizons of eroded areas and areas low in nitrogen.
+It can grow in almost any type of soil, including B and C horizons of eroded areas and areas low in nitrogen.
 B. tectorum is quick to colonize disturbed areas.
 It is most often found on coarse-textured soils and does not grow well on heavy, dry, and/or saline soils.
 It grows in a relatively narrow range of soil temperatures; growth starts at 2.0–3.5 °C and slows when temperatures exceed 15 °C.